New ideas about multiplication of tensorial distributions: Introduction

-\paragraph{The current situation is ``strange''} Now it is worth noticing how strange is the situation within the theory of distributions: we have a useful and meaningful language of distributions, which can be geometrically generalized, but this language works only for linear physics.
-But linear physics is only a starting point (or at best rough approximation) to describe the real interactions, and hence the nonlinear physics.
-So one naturally expects that the language of distributions will be a result of some mathematical language defining their multiplication.
-Moreover, at the same time we want this language to contain the old language of differential geometry (as its specific case), as it is in the case of linear theories.
-It is quite obvious that one vertex of this square diagram should be resolved.
-The practical need of this language is obvious as well, as we see in the numerous applications \cite{GerTra,QFT,Schwarzschild,Kerr,geodesic,Reis-Nor,waves,Vickers} (but this is not the main motivation of our work).
+\paragraph{The current situation is ``strange''} Now it is worth noting how strange the current situation of the theory of distributions is: we have a useful and meaningful language of distributions, which can be geometrically generalized, but this language works only for linear physics.
+But linear physics is only a starting point (or at best a rough approximation) for describing real physical interactions, and hence nonlinear physics.
+So one naturally expects that the ``physical'' language of distributions will be a result of some mathematical language defining their product.
+Moreover, at the same time we want this language to contain the old language of differential geometry (as a special case), as in the case of linear theories.
+It is quite obvious that the nonlinear generalization of the geometric distributional theory and the construction of generalized differential geometry are just two routes to the same mathematical theory.
+The natural feeling that such theory might exist is the main motivation for this work.
+The practical need of this language is obvious as well, as we see in the numerous applications \cite{Kerr, GerTra, QFT, Schwarzschild, geodesic, Reis-Nor, waves, Vickers}.
+(Although this is not the main motivation of our work.)
+But is it necessary that such more general mathematical language exists as a full well defined theory?
+No, not at all.
+The potentially successful uses of distributions that go behind the Schwarz original theory might be only ``ad hoc'' from the fundamental reasons.
+Take the classical physics.
+The success of such uses of distributions here might not be a result of some more general language than smooth tensor calculus being a classical limit of the more fundamental physics.
+There might be only hidden specific reasons in the more fundamental physics why such ``ad hoc'' calculations in some of the particular cases work.
+But it is certainly very interesting and important to explore and answer the question whether: (i) such a full mathematical langauge exists, and (ii) to which extent it is useful to the physics community.
+For the first question this work suggests a positive answer, to answer the second question much more work has to be done.